-The Dawson City Museum is housed in the beautiful Old Territorial Administration Building National Historic Site, one of the premier heritage attractions in the Klondike.
+The Dawson City Museum is housed in the beautiful Old Territorial Administration Building National Historic Site, which, is one of the premier heritage attractions in the Klondike.
 The exhibits provide an in-depth look at Dawson's social and mining history, the Hän First Nations People, pre-gold rush history, the colourful Gold Rush era, and the natural history of the Klondike.
-Three Klondike Mines Railway locomotives, including one of the oldest preserved examples in Canada, are housed in the museum's train shelter.
+Three Klondike Mines Railway locomotives are housed in the museum’s trains shelter.
+One of which is among the oldest preserved examples in Canada (Refer to the spotlight below).
 The Museum presents temporary exhibits, gallery tours by costumed interpreters, audiovisual programs, rocker box and gold pouring demonstrations, a series of special events, research services and a Gift and Coffee Shop.

 Built in May 1885 by Baldwin Locomotive Works, Philadelphia, Pennsylvania.
 Baldwin Consolidation engine, 2-8-0, 36 ½ drivers, 24 inch leading wheel, 15 x 18 inch cylinders.
 Includes a locomotive tender with the Klondike Mines Railway initials: K.M.R, which is stenciled on each side.